OF 'THE JOYS'

-Sarah and I pick up our daughter Rebecca and drive on to Tower Hamlets cemetery, where the BMHS has refurbished Alec Hurley's gravestone.
+Sarah and I pick up Rebecca (our daughter) and go on to Tower Hamlets cemetery, where the BMHS has refurbished Alec Hurley's gravestone.
 About 40 there, including Roy Hudd and collateral descendants of Hurley.
-Vincent Hayes then invited Sarah, Rebecca and me to look round his latest venture, originally built as St Mark's Church but long lapsed into dereliction.
+Vincent Hayes then invited Sarah, Rebecca and me to look round his latest venture, originally built as St Mark’s Church but long lapsed into dereliction.
 Electrified gates round the car park show he has left nothing to chance.
 The interior is stunning, the dressing-rooms spacious (and with a shower!), the bar/reception area large but cosy, and the auditorium area quite thrillingly attractive and inviting.

 He has done an amazing job; if there is any justice he should have a huge success on his hands.
 The big minus is the remoteness of the location.
 But he is up and running, though only working a couple of nights a week, just as he did at his previous two ‘Brick Lanes’, which I suppose must generate enough income to keep going.
 He is also doing his tea matinees for OAPs with Peter John and Julia Sutton.